 How to Build an Online Business Presence

-As an entrepreneur, you know the number one rule of business is to go where the customer is.
-And that means you must build an effective online presence.
+According to the Census Bureau, 77% of the population of the United States of America had access to the Internet in 2015.
+As an entrepreneur, you know that the number one rule of business is to go where the customer is.
+That means you must build an effective online presence.

-The great news is that you don’t have to be a web marketing expert or programmer—or hire someone who is extremely expensive—to get noticed on the Internet and bring more people to your offline store or e-commerce storefront.
+The great news is that you don’t have to be a web marketing expert or a programmer.
+You don't even have to hire someone who is extremely expensive to build your online presence.

-There are some simple but very effective strategies you can implement quickly and easily to boost your online presence, generate more leads, and sell more—resulting in more profits for you.
-And all these techniques are free too.
+There are some simple but very effective strategies you can implement quickly and easily to boost your online presence, generate more leads, and sell more, resulting in more profits for you.
+Some of these techniques are free.
 That makes for an ideal return on investment.

-To be honest, you can have the best website in the world, with the most compelling marketing copy… but without effective search engine optimization, all your work towards creating an online presence will go nowhere.
+You can have the best website in the world, with the most compelling marketing copy, but without effective search engine optimization, all your work towards creating an online presence will go nowhere.

 Here’s the deal: there are more 1 billion websites out there.
 So it does take some work on your part to make your one website stand out.
 That’s where SEO comes in.